qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    |

-Tools dependent on the selected layer geometry type i.e. point, polyline or polygon, are activated accordingly:
+Tools that depend on the selected layer geometry type i.e. point, polyline or polygon, are activated accordingly:

 .. list-table::